go-qkbell/blog/content/posts/data_structure/singly_linked_list.md

 ![DataStructure](/../images/singlylist3.png)

 Adding at the back of the linked list costs **O(1)**.<br>
-Because all you have to do is make linked list's current tail node to point to the new node.<br>
+Because all you have to do is make linked list's current tail node's next to point to the new node.<br>
 Then change linked list's tail to the new node.<br>
 <br>
 ![DataStructure](/../images/singlylist1.png)